violetSaathoff/Neural-Network-Library/README.md

 ## Overview:

 I wrote this library so that I could develop a deeper understanding of how Neural Networks work.
 While it does function, I don't recommend actually using this library since it isn't as well optimized as more professional packages like PyTorch, and TensorFlow, and it also lacks much of the functionality those packages have.
+Furthermore, since I used numpy arrays, it is currently impossible to every use GPU acceleration with this library.

 The basic structure of my networks is object-oriented, where the network itself is an object, each layer is an object, and each normalization function is an object.
 I chose this structure because it felt like the most natural way for me to write this at the time, and it was similar to other ML packages I'd used before.